rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 ## The Pragmatic Programmer: The Good Parts

-The book actually have some very good and pragmatic points, I will start with those because I think they should be the very central idea of the book:
+The book actually have some very good and pragmatic points, I will start with those because I think they should have been the central idea of the book:

 > **CRITICAL THINKING**
 >